wayne-wu/java_concurrency/README.md

   multi-threaded coding.
 * With the latest version of Java, there's less need to create Thread objects.
-For this exercise, use the java.util.conccurrent.Executors class instead defining Thread objects.
+For this exercise, use the java.util.concurrent.Executors class instead of defining Thread objects.
-* Use Storage.getTickets() to load all the tickets into memory and use a global lock to synchronize the state changes to the tickets and to calls to the Storage class (since none of the Storage methods are thread-safe).
+* Use Storage.getTickets() to load all the tickets into memory and use a global lock to synchronize the state changes to the ticket objects and to calls to the Storage class (since none of the Storage methods are thread-safe).
 * When calling the buy webservice, you MUST not wait for the results while holding the global lock.
-This would block all other ticket change requests and kill your concurrency.
+This would block all other ticket change requests and reduce your concurrency.
 Release the lock before calling the service and then reacquire the lock after the service call returns.
 * When starting up, if there are any tickets in the BUYING state, finish the purchase of those tickets by calling the webservice.
+* Any tickets that were not successfully purchased by the webservice, should be retried every 5 seconds.
 * Tickets must be expired in less than 2 times the specified expiration period.
 E.g. if the expiration time is 10 minutes, then the expiration must happen within 20 minutes.
 * To generate a transaction id, use UUID.randomUUID().toString().
+* In general, your code must be able to tolerate crashes and complete all the transactions.
+The concurrent user test will "crash" every 5 seconds to help ensure your logic properly recovers after a crash.

 ### TicketManager Interface